maxwellmartin1005-blip/IntroToGitHub/README.md

 ## Discription

-This repesotiory is ment to practice bassic Git and Github process as insrtutded by Univisersity of Colorodo Boudler's course CSCI 1000
+This repository is meant to practice basic Git and GitHub processes as instructed by the University of Colorado Boulder's course CSCI 1000

 ## Installation

-This is ment purely as a repoesority to practice Git and Github intergration, there is no files to complie
+This is meant purely as a repository to practice Git and GitHub integration; there are no files to compile

 ## Ussage

-I do not know why you would want to use this for anythign, considering its just a place to practice,
+I do not know why you would want to use this for anything, considering it's just a place to practice.
-but if you have a use for the files contiend in the repoesrotry go right ahead.
+But if you have a use for the files in the repository, please go ahead.

-## Testting other Markdown features
+## Testing other Markdown features

-### Discprtion
+### Description

-Bellow  are tests on the difrent feature of Markup
+Below are tests on the different features of Markdown

 **a way to bold text**

 __another way to bold text__

-making a word inside a sentence **bold** while the rest of the setence is not
+making a word inside a sentence **bold** while the rest of the sentence is not

 *italicized*